If you or someone you care about could use compassionate guidance through grief, loss, or life transition, you’re welcome here.

 Francis Weller

-A one-on-one space for relational and ritual practice—rooted in safety, authenticity, and deep listening.
-Whether your grief is raw or long-held, ancestral or intimate, named or unnamed, this space invites you to return to what’s true, remember what matters, and gently reweave your way forward.
+A one-on-one space for relational grief tending — rooted in trauma-informed care and compassionate presence.
+Whether your grief is raw or long-held, ancestral, political, personal, or collective, this space invites you to return to what’s true, remember what matters, and gently find your footing.

-We begin with a warm welcome and gentle grounding, creating a calm and intentional container for our time together.
-Each session is uniquely responsive to you: there is no fixed agenda, no diagnosing or pathologizing, only care, attunement and compassionate presence.
+We begin with a warm welcome and gentle grounding practice, creating an intentional container for our time together.
+Each session is uniquely responsive to you: there is no fixed agenda, no diagnosing or pathologizing — only care, attunement, and deep listening.

-Come as you are—a cozy blanket, notebook, candle, animal friend, or warm cup of tea are all welcome companions during our time together.
+Come as you are — a cozy blanket, a notebook, a candle, a beloved animal companion, or a warm cup of tea are all welcome during our time together.

 Rebecca Churt is a practicing end-of-life doula and the founder of The Grievery.
 She honors grief as a natural, universal experience that connects us deeply to ourselves and to one another.
 Rebecca approaches grief not as something to fix or solve, but as a presence to be tended with care, attention, and compassion.
 Read more.